kiprasmel/cputils/README.md

 # ...

 open_with_editor() {
-	exit 1 # comment out this line and choose your editor if you want to
+	return 1 # comment out this line and choose your editor if you want to

 	# vim "$1"
 	# code "$1"